SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Benchmarking State-of-the-Art

+Table~\ref{tab:main_results} summarizes the zero-shot performance across all models, while Figure~\ref{fig:heatmap} visualizes agreement at the question level.
+We observe three primary trends:

-\paragraph{Reasoning Strategies Amplify Capabilities.} Models trained with reinforcement learning~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} for reasoning significantly boost performance, enabling models to outperform larger standard baselines.
+\textbf{Reasoning Strategies Amplify Capabilities.} Models trained with reinforcement learning~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} for reasoning significantly boost performance, enabling models to outperform larger standard baselines.
 For instance, Kimi-K2-Thinking (73.3\%) exceeds its base model Kimi-K2 (49.1\%) by over 24 percentage points.
 This capability allows efficient scaling: the 32B DeepSeek-R1-Distill reasoning model (41.5\%) scores higher than the 71B Llama-3.3 model (34.5\%).

-\paragraph{Model Scale Matters, but Capabilities Vary.} While larger models generally perform better, the improvement is not strictly linear.
-As shown in Figure~\ref{fig:heatmap}, smaller or weaker models occasionally solve "hard" questions that frontier models miss.
+\textbf{Model Scale Matters, but Capabilities Vary.} While larger models generally achieve higher overall accuracy, their capabilities are not a strict superset of weaker models.
+As shown in Figure~\ref{fig:heatmap}, smaller models occasionally solve ``hard'' questions that frontier models miss.
 This stochasticity suggests that reasoning is not a single monotonic skill; different architectures may find different types of logic easier, even if they lack overall capacity.

-\paragraph{Zero-Shot Code Execution Struggles.} Contrary to the expectation that tables are best handled by code, Program-of-Thought (PoT) performs substantially worse than natural language reasoning.
+\textbf{Zero-Shot Code Execution Struggles.} Contrary to the expectation that tables are best handled by code, Program-of-Thought (PoT) performs substantially worse than natural language reasoning.
 Strong generalist models suffer massive degradation when forced to write code—DeepSeek-V3.2 drops from 69.3\% (CoT) to 36.1\% (PoT)—and dedicated code specialists like Qwen-2.5-Coder achieve only 21.3\%.
 Code appears brittle when applied to the ad-hoc, heterogeneous structures of scientific tables, whereas natural language is more robust to interpret the noise.